-This year's event is now underway, so here are the games and possible hardware we have seen so far or are still hoping to catch at the show.
+This year's event is now underway, so here are the games and hardware we have seen from multiple companies so far.

 - Best upcoming PS4 games to look forward to